devansh-lodha/signal-synth-ml/README.md

 signal-synth-ml/
-├── data/                 # Input images and audio files ├── notebooks/            # Jupyter notebooks for each task, serving as the main reports ├── results/              # Output directory for generated plots and GIFs ├── src/                  # Core Python modules with reusable code │   ├── data_loader.py    # Functions for loading and preprocessing data │   ├── models.py         # Definitions for SIREN, MLP, etc.
+├── data/                 # Input images and audio files ├── notebooks/            # Jupyter notebooks for each task, serving as the main reports ├── results/              # Output directory for generated plots, GIFs, and audio ├── src/                  # Core Python modules with reusable code │   ├── data_loader.py    # Functions for loading and preprocessing data │   ├── models.py         # Definitions for SIREN, MLP, etc.